Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 45 meters

-Turks and Caicos is home to plenty of diving spots, but one of the most unique is the 6000-foot drop-off that is only a mile and half from shore.
-West Caicos Wall Dive Site offers an amazing experience for divers who are looking for a new place to explore.
+Turks and Caicos has plenty of diving spots, but the most unique is the 6000-foot drop-off only a mile and a half from shore.
+West Caicos Wall Dive Site offers an amazing experience for divers looking for a new place to explore.

-It’s a good spot for snorkelers as well as divers since there are shallow parts near the shore that will let you take in all of the beauty without getting too deep.
+It’s a good spot for snorkelers and divers since shallow parts near the shore will let you enjoy all the beauty without getting too deep.
 You’ll find corals, sponges, tropical fish, sharks, sea turtles, and more.
-The government also makes a huge effort to keep the waters and marine life protected.
+The government also makes a considerable effort to protect the waters and marine life.

 See More: 15 Best Things to Do in Turks and Caicos